driessenslucas/researchproject/Thesis.md

 - $\underset{a}{\mathrm{argmax}}\, Q(S_{t+1}, a; \theta)$ selects the action using the policy network.
 - $Q\left(S_{t+1}, a; \theta^-\right)$ evaluates the action using the target network.

-This approach reduces overestimation by separating the max operation in the target, mitigating overoptimism observed in Q-learning\hyperref[ref16]{[16]}
+This approach reduces overestimation by separating the max operation in the target, mitigating overoptimism observed in Q-learning\hyperref[ref16]{[16]}.

 The action space $\mathcal{A}$ and other agent setup details remain consistent.
 DDQN significantly improves stability and performance by addressing Q-value overestimation, although its effectiveness varies depending on the task compared to traditional DQN approaches\hyperref[ref4]{[4]}.

 ### Training Process

 The training process involves using experience replay, where transitions $(s, a, r, s')$ are stored in a replay buffer denoted as $D$.
-Our objective is to train a Double Deep Q-Network (DDQN) by minimizing the loss function $L(\theta)$.
+My objective is to train a Double Deep Q-Network (DDQN) by minimizing the loss function $L(\theta)$.
 This loss function quantifies the discrepancy between the current Q-values and the target Q-values:
 $$
 L(\theta) = \mathbb{E}_{(s,a,r,s') \sim U(D)}\left[\left(Y_t^{DDQN} - Q(s, a; \theta)\right)^2\right]
 $$